 My aim is to re-invent our relationship with plants.
 That requires different strategies and different fields of work and research.
-But for now a first aim is to disclose an evolutionized understanding of plants -that accomplish with modern scientific findings- as dynamic, intelligent and communicative beings that we can collaborate with.
+But for now a first aim is to disclose an evolutionised understanding of plants -that accomplish with modern scientific findings- as dynamic, intelligent and communicative beings that we can collaborate with.

 Secondly and most challenging, is to stimulate scientific research.
 I would like to develop a scientific field that investigates the chemical exchange between humans and plants and its possible consequences.
 There is a lot of research done regarding plant-plant and plant-insects; witch is mainly focused in agricultural advancements.
 A research field focused on plant-human exchanges can open new possibilities not only for health care and medical interventions but it can also provide us with new ways to perceive and experience nature.

 The starting point of Air Culture is to question the way we relate with plants and the value of air.
-You propose to create pockets of personalized air with health benefits.
+You propose to create pockets of personalised air with health benefits.
 Could you tell us a little bit more about the conceptual frame behind it?

 Plants communicate in different ways.
 One of the most effective mediums they use to interact with the surroundings is the air.
-They synthetize chemical volatiles and release them as airborne messages to aware other plants, attract or repel insects and herbivores.
+They synthetise chemical volatiles and release them as airborne messages to aware other plants, attract or repel insects and herbivores.
 While researching those compounds I found that they also have an impact in our organism and therefore we already harvest them for pharmaceutical purposes.
 So, if specific plants are constantly releasing into the atmosphere the chemical compounds that we usually harvest for medical purposes, this means that living plants can have a much broader impact on our lives then we expected.